- views

 This is where machine learning can make a significant impact.
 By leveraging a foundation model pretrained on 76 million images and spectra, we can develop a novel method to estimate accurate K-corrections directly from galaxy images.
 Since images are far more accessible than spectra, this approach has the potential to become an invaluable tool for astronomers working with large datasets.

-• Images in DESI bands g, r and z.
-For each galaxy, the images are cropped and represented as a 144x144x3 array.
+• Galaxy images in DESI bands g, r and z, represented as a 144x144x3 array.

 • Redshift z, a single Real number for each galaxy.